Ricci Tensor for Diffusion Operators and Curvature-Dimension Inequalities under Conformal Transformations and Time Changes: Smooth Metric Measure Spaces

 In the case $N'=\infty$, the expression $\frac{N'\,N}{N'-N}$ simplifies to $N$. \end{remark}

 \begin{proof} If $N=\infty$, the only admissible choice is $N'=\infty$ and $w=0$.
 This drift transformation is covered by \cite{Stu1, LV}.
 Thus throughout the rest $N<\infty$.

 Firstly, we then observe that the $\CD^e(\KK,N)$-condition implies that the underlying space is locally compact (\cite{EKS}, Prop.
 3.6).
 This guarantees that $(X,d,m)$ satisfies the criteria of \cite{AGS}, Def.
 3.6, Def.
 3.13.
 Thus secondly, we conclude that the Dirichlet form $(\E,\Dom(\E))$ on $L^2(X,m)$ induced by the operator $(\LL,\A)$ (as considered in chapter \ref{df}) coincides with the Cheeger energy on $L^2(X,m)$ induced by the metric $d$ (\cite{AGS}, Thm 3.14).
 In particular, $(X,d,m)$ is infinitesimally Hilbertian.
 According to \cite{EKS}, Cor.
-5.1, the condition $\CD^e(\KK,N)$ implies the Bakry-Ledoux gradient estimate from Lemma \ref{bochner-lemma} below and thus $(\LL,\A)$ satisfies the Bakry-Emery condition $\BE(\KK,N)$.
-According to Corollary \ref{cor-g2-est} (with $h=v-2w$), therefore, $(\LL',\A)$ satisfies the Bakry-Emery condition $\BE(\KK',N')$ for any $N'>N$ and $\KK'$ given by \eqref{mms-N}.
+5.1, the condition $\CD^e(\KK,N)$ implies the Bakry-Ledoux gradient estimate from Lemma \ref{bochner-lemma} below and thus $(\LL,\A)$ satisfies the Bakry-{\'E}mery condition $\BE(\KK,N)$.
+According to Corollary \ref{cor-g2-est} (with $h=v-2w$), therefore, $(\LL',\A)$ satisfies the Bakry-{\'E}mery condition $\BE(\KK',N')$ for any $N'>N$ and $\KK'$ given by \eqref{mms-N}.

 Obviously, the Dirichlet forms $\E'$ and $\E$ (as well as the measures $m$ and $m'$) are comparable and $\hat\Gamma'(.)=e^{v-2w}\cdot\hat\Gamma(.)$.
 Thus

 Moreover, the intrinsic metrics for both Dirichlet forms are length metrics with the same set of rectifiable curves.
 For each rectifiable curve $\gamma:[0,1]\to X$ its length w.r.t. the metric $d_{\E'}$ therefore is